Essequebo and Demerary Royal Gazette 1811 April 16

 NB.
 Two or three acres of Land for Gardening or Pasturage may be had along with the Premises, if required.

 The Sequestrators of Plnt.
-Strandgroen request a Meeting of the Creditors of Mr. D. Timmermans, at the House of Peter Verbeke, on Monday Noon the 29th Instant, in order to consider on the best mode how to divide between them
+STRANDGROEN request a Meeting of the Creditors of Mr. D. TIMMERMANS, at the House of PETER VERBEKE, on Monday Noon the 29th Instant, in order to consider on the best mode how to divide between them

-Five and Twenty Thousand weight of Cotton, [centered]
+Five and Twenty Thousand weight of COTTON,

-Now on hand. [centered]
+Now on hand.

 It is hoped that all who can, will attend, or otherwise authorise some person to act for them, as such measures as shall on that day be resolved upon by a Majority of the said Creditors, will be considered binding on all concerned.
 Demerary, 5th April 1811.

-The Cargo of the Schooner Eliza, Captain Adams, from New Brunswick, consisting of Cod Fish in Hogsheads and small Casks,
+THE Cargo of the Schooner ELIZA, Captain ADAMS, from New Brunswick, consisting of Cod Fish in Hogsheads and small Casks,

 Salmon in barrels and half barrels, do. in kitts,